 The on-time performance of the Amtrak Texas Eagle and Track ownership

-Here is the list of this train’s host railroads (15 miles or more) and the top two reasons that each railroad added to or caused delays to this train:
+Here are the host railroads (15 miles or more) for this train and the top two reasons that each railroad added to or caused delays for this train:

-- BNSF delays include slow orders and freight train interference.
+- BNSF (116 miles) experienced delays due to slow orders and freight train interference.

-- CN-IC delays include freight train interference and signal delays.
+- CN-IC (35 miles) experienced delays due to freight train interference and signal delays.

-- UP delays include freight train interference and slow orders
+- UP (1073 miles) experienced delays due to freight train interference and slow orders.

-- TRE delays commuter train interference and signal delays.
+- TRE (33 miles) experienced commuter train interference and signal delays.

-The information from this section is from the Amtrak Host Railroad Report in February 2024.
+The information from this section is from the Amtrak Host Railroad Report September 2024.

 Coach class on Amtrak Texas Eagle